reroze/Explore_Vision_impact_NIC/readme.md

 The reproduction code for Tell can be found in https://github.com/alasdairtran/transform-and-tell.

-The reproduction code for Tell can be found in https://github.com/xuewyang/JoGANIC.
+The reproduction code for JoGANIC can be found in https://github.com/xuewyang/JoGANIC.

 The trained checkpoint and processed data will be uploaded to Google Drive soon.
 Any questions can be asked in the issue section, and the user will continue to respond.